Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 I suggest you do this in two steps.
 First go to your local CAB or National Debtline to confirm that an IVA really is a good option for you.

 A good firm will make sure that you understand all the details of your IVA proposal.
 The small print may not seem that important to you now if you are keen to get the IVA going, but this is a formal legal contract.
-In particular:

 - if you have a house you need to understand how the ‘release equity’ in year 5 will work.
 Ask for various examples based around your house value and mortgage to show when you would need to remortgage/get a secured loan and when you might need to make an additional year’s payments.